Bulat-Ziganshin/FastECC/README.md

 ## How

 All O(N*log(N)) Reed-Solomon implementations I'm aware of, use fast transforms like FFT or FWT.
-FastECC employs Number-Theoretic Transform that is just an FFT over integer field or ring.
+FastECC employs fast Number-Theoretic Transform that is just an FFT over integer field or ring.
 Let's see how it works.
 Note that below by `length-N polynomial` I mean any polynomial with order < N.

 For any given set of N points, only one length-N polynomial may go through all these points.